 Possible Alternate Treatment; Deemed Reissuance.
 Fannie Mae intends to take the position that (i) the likelihood of reductions in the Class Principal Balance of the Class M Debt Notes due to Credit Events or Modification Events or reductions in the interest entitlement of the Class M Debt Notes due to Modification Events is remote, (ii) all the stated interest on the Class M Debt Notes is Qualified Stated Interest, and (iii) the Class M Debt Notes are not treated as contingent payment debt instruments.
 Nonetheless, the meaning of the term "remote" in the Treasury regulations has not yet been addressed in any rulings or other guidance by the IRS or any court.
-Consequently, the IRS may conclude that the likelihood of reductions in the Class Principal Balance of the Class M Debt Notes due to Credit Events or Modification Events or reductions in the interest entitlement of the Class M Debt Notes due to Modification Events is not remote and that the Class M Debt Notes are subject to the CPDI Regulations or that the interest on the Class M Debt Notes does not constitute Qualified Stated Interest.
+Consequently, the IRS may conclude that the likelihood of reductions in the interest entitlement of the Class M Debt Notes are subject to the Class M Debt Notes due to Modification Events or reductions in the Class M Debt Notes are subject to the Class M Debt Notes due to Modification Events or reductions in the Class M Debt Notes are subject to the Class M Debt Notes due to Modification Events is not remote and that the Class M Debt Notes are subject to the CPDI Regulations or that the interest on the Class M Debt Notes does not constitute Qualified Stated Interest.
 In that event, you may be required (i) to accrue OID income at a rate higher or lower than the stated interest rate on the Class M Debt Notes, and (ii) to treat as ordinary income, rather than capital gain, any gain on the sale or retirement of the Class M Debt Notes.
 Furthermore, Holders should be aware that, if the Class Principal Balance of a Class M Debt Note is actually reduced as a result of a Credit Event or Modification Event or the interest entitlement of a Class M Debt Note is actually reduced as a result of a Modification Event, such Class of Notes likely would be treated solely for OID purposes as retired and reissued for its "adjusted issue price" (as defined below).
 In that event, Fannie Mae intends to treat the deemed reissued Class M Debt Notes as contingent payment debt instruments having OID (and no Qualified Stated Interest) for U.S. federal income tax purposes because the likelihood of principal write-downs would no longer be remote.